ExMacro/hass_ensto_ble/README.md

 4. Verify that the DateTime sensor shows the correct time

 The notification will automatically disappear once the time is synchronized.

+### Setting Daylight saving

+1. Navigate to Settings > Integrations > [Your Ensto thermostat] > Entities
+2. Find the Daylight Saving switch
+4. Turn the switch on or off as needed